Skip to menu Skip to content Skip to footer

 Available for supervision

-Edgar Brea is a Lecturer in Innovation at UQ Business School.
-He holds a PhD in Innovation Management from The University of Queensland, as well as a Master of Technology and Innovation Management and a Bachelor of Computer Systems Engineering.
-He has over 15 years of consulting and research experience providing guidance on the development and management of technological innovation, and has worked with organisations from a variety of industries including banking, oil and gas, food and beverage, bioinformatics, as well as science organisations such as the CSIRO.
+Edgar Brea is a Lecturer in Innovation at UQ Business School, where he leads research and teaching on technology and innovation management.
+Edgar holds a PhD in Innovation Management from The University of Queensland, as well as a Master of Technology and Innovation Management and a Bachelor of Computer Systems Engineering.
+He has over 15 years of consulting and research experience providing guidance on the development and management of technological innovation across a variety of industries including banking, oil and gas, food and beverage, bioinformatics, as well as science organisations such as the CSIRO.

 Edgar Brea